hwang207/mpg_java/README.md

 ## Configurations
 * The configurations of MPG framework can be found in [mpg_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/config/mpg_config.properties)
 * 'k_percent' for Precision@k is defined in [mpg_precision_at_k_config.properties](https://github.com/hwang207/mpg_java/blob/master/mpg_java/config/mpg_precision_at_k_config.properties)
-* If you are using MPG as a Maven dependency, and want to change any configuration above, you need to create your configuration 'extension' file(s) to override the existing one(s), and put it/them into 'config' folder in your root folder:
+* If you are using MPG as a Maven dependency, and want to change any configuration above, you need to create your configuration 'extension' file(s) to override the existing one(s), and put it/them into 'config' folder in your **classpath** (usually it is 'src/main/resources' or 'src/main/java' in a Maven project):
   **config/mpg_config.properties.extension**
   *(for example, it contains 'show_running_tracing=false' to override the default 'show_running_tracing=true')*